anencka/CAREScanProForma3/REFACTORING_PROGRESS.md

 ### To Do

-1. ⬜ Other Expenses Tab (ui/other_expenses_tab.py)
+1. ⬜ Summary Plots Tab (ui/plots_tab.py)
-2. ⬜ Summary Plots Tab (ui/plots_tab.py)
+2. ⬜ Personnel Expense Plots Tab (integrate with Personnel Tab) [COMPLETED as part of Personnel Tab]
-3. ⬜ Personnel Expense Plots Tab (integrate with Personnel Tab) [COMPLETED as part of Personnel Tab]
+3. ⬜ Exam Revenue Analysis Tab (integrate with Exams Tab) [COMPLETED as part of Exams Tab]
-4. ⬜ Exam Revenue Analysis Tab (integrate with Exams Tab) [COMPLETED as part of Exams Tab]
+4. ⬜ Equipment Expense Plots Tab (integrate with Equipment Tab) [COMPLETED as part of Equipment Tab]
 5. ⬜ Comprehensive ProForma Tab (ui/comprehensive_tab.py)
 6. ⬜ Update app.py to use all refactored modules
 7. ⬜ Test the complete refactored application